y2kcyborg/streamfx_shaders/README.md

 # Millennium Cyborg's StreamFX Shaders

+This repository is really out of date!
+I'm leaving it intact since I have some videos and tweets referencing it.
+Any newer shader work will go in a https://github.com/y2kcyborg/obs-shaders

 ##  Putting Together the Reflection Effect

 - Your avatar needs to trigger the conditions for the bug I'm exploiting,